 (4) The amount paid for a share when it is repurchased may be an amount decided by the board that is less than the nominal value of the share but only —

-(a) if the records of the co-operative disclose that the amount paid is the net shareholder’s equity per share in the undertaking of the co-operative; or
+(a) if the books of the co-operative disclose that the amount paid is the net shareholder’s equity per share in the undertaking of the co-operative; or

 (b) in accordance with the rules of the co-operative.

+(5A) A co-operative must not purchase shares or repay amounts paid up on shares if —

+(a) the co-operative is likely to become insolvent because of the repurchase of the shares or because of the repayment of amounts paid up on the shares; or

+(b) the co-operative is insolvent.

 (5) This section does not apply if the member has resigned or has been expelled from the co-operative or the member’s membership has been otherwise cancelled.

+[Section 163 amended by No. 7 of 2016 s.
+45.]

-164. Deposit, debentures or co-operative capital units instead of payment when share repurchased
+164. Deposit, debentures or CCUs instead of payment when share repurchased

 (1) If a co-operative repurchases a share of a member, the co-operative may instead of paying the purchase price to the member —